ECELA Spanish Language School in Lima (Semester)

 Estimate of Costs

-For reference, review the Academic Year 2018/19 Estimate of Costs
+For reference, review the Academic Year 2019-20 Estimate of Cost.

 Click for more information on Program Costs and Financial Aid.